Here’s what’s happening in February in Africa:

-- Botswana enjoys a hot but wet climate, but the flowering water lilies will certainly brighten up your Okavango Delta safari this time of year, and the excellent “summer” safari bargains are sure to put a smile on your face.
-This is high season for butterflies, birds, and frogs, who add a dash of color and delightful soundtrack to your safari.
+- Botswana enjoys a hot but wet climate, and the flowering water lilies will brighten up your Okavango Delta safari this time of year.
+Excellent “summer” safari offers are sure to put a smile on your face too.
+This is high season for butterflies, birds, and frogs, that add a dash of color and a delightful soundtrack to your safari.

-28 February – 2 March – Cape Town Art Fair, a fantastic 3-day event showcasing South Africa’s most exciting artists in venues throughout the city.
+- Cape Town’s artists strut their stuff at the annual Cape Town Art Fair, a fantastic 3-day event showcasing South Africa’s most exciting artists in venues throughout the city.

 - Spanning ten days in late February/early March, Gay Pride Cape Town celebrates cultural diversity and creates awareness for LGBTQ issues in South Africa and beyond.